marianesfg/windows-uwp.pt-br/hub/apps/desktop/modernize/modernize-wpf-tutorial-2.md

     <supportedOS Id="{8e0f7a12-bfb3-4fe8-b9a5-48fd50a15a9a}" />
     ```

-6. No arquivo de manifesto, localize o seguinte elemento de `<application>` comentado.
+6. No arquivo de manifesto, localize o elemento a seguir `<application>` comentado.

     ```xml
     <!--